Yutyrannus: Social behavior

 Because the three known individuals of Yutyrannus were allegedly found together, some paleontologists, including Xu Xing, have interpreted the animal as a pack hunter.
 Based on the presence of sauropod material in the quarry in which the three specimens were found, Xu has further speculated that Yutyrannus may have hunted sauropods, and that the three known individuals may have died while doing so.
 In addition, other sauropod hunting theropods such as Mapusaurus are known to have exhibited pack hunting behaviour.
 The true cause of their death, however, remains unknown.
 If Yutyrannus did prey on sauropods, it would have been one of two predatory animals known from the Yixian formation capable of doing so, the other being an as-of-yet undescribed large theropod known from a tooth embedded in the rib of a Dongbeititan.

-Paleoenvironment
+Paleoecology

 Because the locality of Yutyrannus is uncertain, it is unknown what fauna it coexisted with.
 Age estimates point towards Yutyrannus originating from the Lujiatun or the Jianshangou beds of the Yixian, meaning it would have been contemporaneous of such dinosaurs as Psittacosaurus, Dongbeititan, Sinosauropteryx, and Caudipteryx.
 Fish such as Lycoptera would also have been prevalent.
-Volcanic eruptions and forest fires appear to have been common in the Yixian, and the environment would have been littered with bodies of water and coniferous plants.
+Volcanic eruptions and forest fires appear to have been common in the Yixian, and the environment would have had numerous bodies of water and coniferous plants.
 The environment would have been comparable to the modern day temperate rainforests of British Columbia, and would have experienced significant seasonal changes in temperature.